azoth-lang/azoth.language.reference/src/destructors.md

 are unwinding the stack.
 Thus if an exception were to be thrown from a destructor it might hide the original exception that is leading to the destructor being called.

+**TODO:** Allow the destructor to receive info about an in progress error and allow destructors definitions to override the default of `no throw`

 ## Base Class Destructors

 A base class destructor can be called similar to other base class methods with the `base.delete()`